 - Paul Tabachneck, IT professional, musician, and misophonia sufferer

-- Judith T. Krauthamer, author, Sound Rage: A Primer of the Neurobiology and Psychology of a Little Known Anger Disorder
+- Judith T. Krauthamer, author of Sound Rage: A Primer of the Neurobiology and Psychology of a Little Known Anger Disorder

 - Dr. Aage Moller, Professor of Behavioral and Brain Sciences, University of Texas at Dallas